 - Avoid sweets, processed foods, and “doughy” foods (may stick to balloon and cause bad breath)

 - Take a good quality multivitamin regularly (no gummies, which contain sugar)

 - Track food intake in a food journal or mobile app

 IntraGastric Balloon Exercise

 Exercise helps you burn calories and build muscle, which make you lose weight quicker.
 Start a regular exercise schedule soon after the procedure.
 A good routine for exercise is 30 minutes for 5 times a week.
-It is recommend that you start with walking and slowly increase to the level of exercise.
+It is recommended that you start with walking and slowly increase the level of exercise.
 Please remember that is extremely important to continue the exercise regimen after the gastric balloon is removed to prevent the weight regain.